tillsiebenmorgen/RS-REMD_tutorial/README.md

-**Anaconda python installation:**
+### Installation

-If your python installation (from ambertools) does not work or you would like to use your anaconda python version
+You might be able to use your python installation from ambertools.
+You can also install the necessary packages using anaconda
 ```
 conda install -c conda-forge mdtraj
 conda install -c ambermd ambertools